 Perhaps the biggest flaw in Scribus is that its formats aren’t interchangeable with other programs like InDesign, but if that doesn’t bother you, give it a shot.

-If you’re just a hobbyist though, these free alternatives will probably be more than enough.
-Just try them all out and pick the one that feels most comfortable to use.
+If you’re just a hobbyist, these free alternatives will probably be more than enough.
+Try them all out and pick the one that feels most comfortable to use.